-This report provides enterprises a view into the changing landscape of digital and traditional commerce and highlights key trends in the market shaping the enterprise commerce function.
-It also helps in identifying the right service providers that enterprises can partner with to reshape and implement their digital commerce strategies.
-We continue with a detailed assessment of 17 leading service providers offering digital commerce services.
-Each profile provides an overview of the service provider, their digital commerce services capabilities and solutions, and a list of representative clients and partnerships, along with brief client case studies.
+We continue with a detailed assessment of 16 leading service providers offering digital commerce services.
+Each profile provides an overview of the service provider, its digital commerce services capabilities and solutions, a list of representative clients and partnerships, and brief case studies.
 Each profile concludes with analyst insights on the provider’s practice maturity, partner ecosystem, and investments and innovations.
+The report can assist companies in identifying the right service providers they can partner with to reshape and implement their digital commerce strategies.

 Why read this RadarView?

-This RadarView includes an analysis of the following service providers in the digital commerce services space: Accenture, Atos, Birlasoft, Capgemini, Cognizant, HCL, IBM, Infosys, LTI, Mindtree, Mphasis, NTT DATA, Softtek, TCS, Tech Mahindra, Wipro, and Zensar.
+This RadarView includes an analysis of the following service providers in the digital commerce services space: Accenture, Atos, Birlasoft, Capgemini, Cognizant, Deloitte, HCLTech, IBM, Infosys, LTIMindtree, NTT DATA, Softtek, TCS, Tech Mahindra, Wipro, and Zensar.

 The industry insights and recommendations presented are based on our ongoing interactions with senior executives, vendors, subject matter experts, and Avasant Fellows, along with lessons learned from consulting engagements.